xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Description</b></td>
 			<td>
-				A window for managing user variables when activated through
-				<a href="#open-user-variable-management" rel="noopener noreferrer"
-					>this feature</a
-				>.
-The window displays a list of all existing user variables, including their name, title, units, and expression.
+				A window for managing user variables, that displays a list of all existing user variables, including their name, title, units, and expression.
 It also contains various buttons for managing user variables, as well as a button that opens an informational text regarding user variables.
 			</td>
 		</tr>
 		<tr></tr>
 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				The following features can be used to manage the variables:<br /><br />
+				Open the User Variable Management menu with
+				<a href="#open-user-variable-management" rel="noopener noreferrer"
+					>this button</a
+				>
+				in order to manage user variables with the following features:
+				<br /><br />
 				When no variable is selected:
 				<ul>
 					<li>
 						<a href="#add-user-variable" rel="noopener noreferrer"
 							><strong>Add User Variable</strong></a
-				>: Opens a new window to create a user variable.
+						>: To open a new window to create a user variable.
 					</li>
 				</ul>
 				When a user variable is selected:
 				<ul>
 					<li>
 						<a href="#add-user-variable" rel="noopener noreferrer"
 							><strong>Add User Variable</strong></a
-				>: Opens a new window to create a user variable.
+						>: To open a new window to create a user variable.
 					</li>
 					<li>
-						<strong>Duplicate User Variable</strong>: Duplicates the selected
+						<strong>Duplicate User Variable</strong>: To duplicate the selected
 						variable, appending <code>_copy</code> to the title of the duplicate.
 					</li>
 					<li>
 						<a href="#edit-user-variable" rel="noopener noreferrer"
 							><strong>Edit User Variable</strong></a
-				>: Opens a window similar to the
-						Add User Variable window for editing the selected variable.
+						>: To open a window similar to the Add User Variable window for editing the selected variable.
 					</li>
 					<li>
-						<strong>Remove User Variable</strong>: Removes the variable from the
+						<strong>Remove User Variable</strong>: To remove the variable from the
 						list.
 					</li>
 				</ul>